James Clement Dunn: Career

 His next post was as the Ambassador to France from March 27, 1952, to March 2, 1953.
-Then, President Dwight D. Eisenhour made him the Ambassador to Spain from April 9, 1953, to February 9, 1955.
+Then, President Dwight D. Eisenhower made him the Ambassador to Spain from April 9, 1953, to February 9, 1955.
 There, he worked on policies to establish a good relationship with Francisco Franco.

 On January 24, 1955, he was appointed the Ambassador to Brazil, serving there from March 11, 1955, to July 4, 1956.
 He toured the backwaters and remote jungles by dugout canoe, jeep, and airplane.

 Dunn retired from the Service on July 1, 1956.
 When he retired, The Washington Post wrote, "Jimmy" Dunn had served, among other things, as a kind of press spokesman for the uncommunicative secretary of state Hull.
 Mr. Dunn's stock went up and up with the newspapermen, and he came to be appreciated as a fine public servant, with a great knowledge of diplomatic precedent and history which made him one of the best ambassadors of our times."

 Honors

-Dun received the State Department's Distinguished Service Award for his work as Ambassador to Italy where he helped defeat the Communists in the critical 1948 elections.
+Dunn received the State Department's Distinguished Service Award for his work as Ambassador to Italy where he helped defeat the Communists in the critical 1948 elections.

 In April 1956, Dunn was nominated as one of the United States' first "five-star diplomats" with the rank of career ambassador.
 He officially received the designation of career ambassador on March 7, 1956.

 In 1980, the Vincent Astor Foundation endowed the James Clement Dunn Award at the U.S. Department of State in Dunn's memory.
 The award recognizes exemplary performance in the Department of State at the mid-career level in the areas of intellectual skills, leadership, and managerial skills.
 Recipients receive $10,000.

 The James C. Dunn Papers are housed at the Harry S. Truman Library & Museum.